 If you keep your phone with you during your workout, it will likely distract you.
 Put it on do not disturb mode or airplane mode so you can devote your attention to the workout.
 A good workout needs to keep your heart rate elevated for at least 30 minutes to have a lasting impact on your metabolism.
 If you stop to take a 5-minute phone call or put together a quick email, you will cause your heart rate to drop down again.

 It can take some self-control, but try to view it like you would a meeting.
 The workout has an agenda, you aren’t going to deal with other things during it and you’re going to give it the attention it needs.

 5. Fuel up After the Workout

-Post-workout your goal is not just getting back to your desk before your next appointment, but also to fuel up.
+Post-workout, your goal is not just to get back to your desk before your next appointment but also to fuel up.
 In the first 45 minutes after a workout, you should have some protein and a small number of carbohydrates in order to refuel efficiently.